 If you experience problems with a gas hot water system, check the pilot light has not gone out.
 There should be instructions on the system for relighting the pilot light.
-You can also adjust the temperature of the water... again, check the instructions.
+You can also adjust the temperature of the water and your system should also list instructions for how to do this.